How to See Who Unfollowed You on Facebook

 The question is, do you want to know?

 One thing the program (also available as an app) doesn’t do is let you know why people unfriended you.
-If you post too much or exhibit these signs that you’re legit addicted to Facebook, that could very well be a factor, and you may want to reconsider your current social media habits.
+If you post too much or have done one of these 6 things you should never do on Facebook, that could very well be a factor, and you may want to reconsider your current social media habits.
 Or they could just be rude who aren’t worth your time.